cfabiolongo/elicit-meta-llm/README.md

 # EXclusive-AutoRegressive (EXAR) fine-tuning/prompting

-This is the repository of the Python (3.10+) implementation for the Exclusive-Autoregressive fine-tuning/prompting of LLama-chat.
+This is the repository of the Python (3.10+) implementation for the Exclusive-Autoregressive fine-tuning/prompting of LLama-chat, for metacognitive LLMs building focused on Question-Answering.

 ![Image 1](https://github.com/cfabiolongo/elicit-meta-llm/blob/master/images/meta-build.jpg)